Czapataaaa/kabaw-sockets/README.md

 The server automatically generates simulated messages in the **"general"** channel to keep the chat active during testing:

-- **Automatic messages**: Random messages are sent every 5-15 seconds
+- **Automatic messages**: Random messages are sent every 10 seconds
 - **Only when active**: Messages are only sent when users are connected to the "general" channel
 - **Variety**: 18+ different message templates with 3 different simulated users (each with unique UUIDs)
-- **Realistic timing**: Random intervals to simulate natural conversation flow
+- **Consistent timing**: Messages sent every 10 seconds for predictable testing

 ### Simulated Test Users